ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * You should always be selling your candidates on the advantages and positive benefits of joining your company and the role/opportunity you're offering.
 By the time they jump through all your interviewing hoops, they should be eager to work at your company and excited to take your job offer over others they have received (or may yet receive).

-* Ensure you're asking at least a couple of open-ended questions early on about what the candidate is looking for in their next role. is will help your interviewers synthesize how good a match the candidate s expectations are for the role you're hiring for. is information should be noted in the candidate s profile and used to tailor and customize the pitch to the candidate along the way.
+* Ensure you're asking at least a couple of open-ended questions early on about what the candidate is looking for in their next role. is will help your interviewers synthesize how good a match the candidate's expectations are for the role you're hiring for. is information should be noted in the candidate's profile and used to tailor and customize the pitch to the candidate along the way.
   * For example, a junior candidate coming from a mostly junior and mid-level team may be looking for the opportunity to work with more senior JavaScript engineers in an environment that promotes their growth.
 If your team offers senior support and your culture leans into mentorship, make sure you highlight that advantage, especially around the offer stage.

 * Always leave candidates some time (five or ten minutes) to ask questions at the end of the interview.
 Most qualified candidates come to interviews armed with questions, and you can learn a lot about what somebody cares about by what they choose to ask. is is a good opportunity for your interviewer to sell the benefits of your company in their responses.

 * Along the way, ensure candidates feel respected and are progressively exposed to more of your company.
 Your best candidates need to feel like they were intelligently vetted *and* like they ve learned enough about the company to get excited.
 Ideally, you want even rejected candidates to be able to leave positive reviews on Google and Glassdoor.
-You can accomplish that by selling your company s benefits throughout the interview, respecting people's time as if it were your own, having consistent and timely communication, and ensuring that everyone feels the process was as fair and transparent as possible.
+You can accomplish that by selling your company's benefits throughout the interview, respecting people's time as if it were your own, having consistent and timely communication, and ensuring that everyone feels the process was as fair and transparent as possible.

 ### Intake Forms